SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformincrementalarrayCsv"></a>
 # **transformincrementalarrayCsv**
-> Base64NDArrayBody transformincrementalarrayCsv(deploymentName, transformName, opts)
+> Base64NDArrayBody transformincrementalarrayCsv(deploymentName, versionName, transformName, opts)

 Same as /transformincremental but returns Base64NDArrayBody